• Home

 If you are a decent typist you can transcribe audio recordings to text for medical and healthcare companies and other industries starting at $15 per hour.
 Check out TranscribeMe!

-My dad, who loved to drive, drove a van that took seniors to doctor appointments well into his 70s.
+My dad loved driving even in his 80s and took seniors in a van to doctor appointments.
 If you are like him, check with local senior ride services.

-Many older adults have side jobs driving for Lyft or Uber, including my roommate.
-All you need is a decent car that passes inspection and the ability to deal with navigating and driving through traffic.
-All transactions go through the app so there is no need to handle money and you get paid through direct deposit.
+Many older adults have side jobs driving for Lyft or Uber.
+All you need is a decent car that passes inspection and the skill and eyesight to navigate safely through traffic.
+All transactions go through the app so you do not handle transactions and payment is direct deposit.

 If you prefer not to drive long distances, you can deliver groceries with Uber Eats or Instacart.

 Test out your acting chops by appearing in a Murder Mystery.
 Murders always include eccentric older characters, right?
-American Immersion Theatre may have a part for you and some are even on Zoom.
+American Immersion Theatre may have a part for you on stage or Zoom.

 Do you have an extra bedroom, guest house, or vacation home?
 Rent it out on Airbnb or VRBO.
 You can meet interesting people and get paid for your hospitality.